usydroboticsclub/python/README.md

-# python
+# usrc's python tutorial (the best one)
-## 1 What is python?
+## What is python?
 Python is a programming language.
 You write code files, and then you can run the code files, and they'll do what you told them to do.
 This tutorial will teach you how to use python in a variety of situations.
 If this is your first programming language, hopefully this is a gateway to a new way of understanding the world!

+## What makes this python tutorial better than the ones on the web?
+- Other python tutorials drip feed you bits and pieces of python.
+We give you all the files you need, transparently.
+- Other python tutorials run on web IDEs - ours is designed to run on your machine, so you're not left wondering how end to end python programs work.
+- Other python tutorials split code and theory.
+We put the theory in the code, so you can see exactly what's going on.

 ## Two ways to play: Install or Interpret
 There are two ways to approach this tutorial set.
-If you have time, we recommend installing python on your own computer; otherwise read below for an online interpeter.
+If you have time, we recommend installing python on your own computer -  if you're really pressed for time, you can use an online interpeter.

 ### Installing python on your computer
 1. Go to the python website: https://www.python.org/downloads/